 Define Routes

-In Angular, a route is an object (instance of Route) that provides information about which component maps to a specific path.
+In Angular, a route is an object (instance of ) that provides information about which component maps to a specific path.
 A path is the fragment of a URL that determines where exactly is located the resource (or page) you want to access.
 You can get the path by taking off the domain name from the URL.

 Each route can have the following properties: